TL;DR

 Real deployment examples

-Laravel production references I have either built, audited, or ran incidents on:
+Laravel production references I have built, audited, or carried pagers for:

-- A live-broadcast production tool (the Cuez API) where I took response time 10x faster, from 3s to 300ms on Laravel; see Cuez API optimization
+- The Cuez API optimization, where I took response time from 3 seconds to 300ms (10x faster) on Laravel.

-Both scale.
-Both have shipped billion-user apps (Laravel less famously but not less capable).
+Both frameworks scale.
+Both have shipped products at billion-user scale.
 At startup scale, neither is your bottleneck.

 Price to ship the same MVP

-Numbers for a typical B2B SaaS MVP (auth, billing, admin, 6–8 core features, REST API, one integration):
+Numbers for a typical B2B SaaS MVP (auth, billing, admin, 6 to 8 core features, REST API, one external integration):

 | Item | Laravel | Django |